kevintee23/smartdb/README.md

 # smartdb
-Smart Door Bell System
+Smart Door Bell System (Not Completed)

 This script works on a Raspberry Pi with a Raspberry Camera module.
 Tailored to work with SmartThings and webCoRE.
 Basically when a motion is detected or a button is pressed, webCoRE will then initiate a GET request to the Raspberry Pi.
 When the response is received is received on the RPi, it will take a picture within 1 second.
 The picture is then sent over to AWS Rekognition for facial recognition.
+The response from rekognition is then passed over to webCoRE for more advanced automations.

+Required to get an AWS Rekognition account and obtain Access Key ID and Secret Access Key.
+Once that has been obtain, when user run 'aws configure' they will need to enter those information.
+As for the region setting, it should also be the same when setting up the AWS Rekognition account (tested and working on us-west-2).Once that is setup, run "python add_collection.py -n 'collectionName'".
+Once the collection is created, you will now need to train the faces you want to recognise.
+Suggested 3-5 pictures per person.
+Run "python add_faces.py -i 'imagename.jpg' -c 'collectionName' -l 'name'.

 install.sh - will install all dependencies as well as set permissions